packetchaos/Navi_pro/README.md

  * stop - Stop a scan by Scan-ID
  * spider - Create a WebApp scan for every URL in a CSV
  * update - Update local Export Vuln and Asset data.
- * delete - Delete a scan by Scan ID
  * status - Get the latest status by Scan ID
  * mac - Get the manufacture by Mac Address
  * keys - Add or update your keys